neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/connectwise-parser-rules.md

 ## Overview

-ConnectWise Manage's email parser is what transforms a raw Addigy alert email into a properly routed, SLA-bound, client-tagged support ticket — automatically, with no technician involvement.
+ConnectWise Manage's email parser is what transforms a raw Addigy alert email into a properly routed, SLA-bound, client-tagged support ticket, automatically, with no technician involvement.

 This document describes how the parser rules are structured to support